 The Setting will ensure compliance with data protection principles by implementing appropriate technical and organisational measures.
-We are responsible for and demonstrate accountability with the GDPR principles.
+We are responsible for and demonstrate accountability with the UK GDPR principles.

-The Setting has taken the following steps to ensure and document GDPR compliance: -
+The Setting have taken the following steps to ensure and document UK GDPR compliance: -